1484abd/A-logic-gate-based-calculator-built-from-scratch./JOURNAL.md

 8 bit adder

-then ofc just its the same thing with 4 bit
+then we just do the same thing with 4 bit

 <img width="918" height="552" alt="لقطة شاشة 2026-07-16 172942" src="https://github.com/user-attachments/assets/6321c759-a24c-4c30-84c2-43f226cc87ba" />

-and we have 16 bits adder and subtracter we can make it 32 64 128 bits but lets stay with that
+and we have 16 bits adder and subtracter. we can make it 32 64 128 bits but lets stay with that

-now we make the multiplier this is where i really was going to give up so the 4 bit one is easy it took me like 30 min its just 3 4bit adders and some and gates:
+now we make the multiplier this is where i really was going to give up so the 4 bit one is easy it took me like 30 min. its just 3 4bit adders and some and gates:
 <img width="1322" height="558" alt="لقطة شاشة 2026-07-16 173027" src="https://github.com/user-attachments/assets/d8f3c0ec-e2aa-4c8a-8f0c-da83ed628f50" />

-and the 8 bit one is super hard i never built one i just started builing things with gates 2 weeks ago and now i have to face this monster:
+and the 8 bit one is super hard i never built one i just started builing things with logic gates 2 weeks ago and now i have to face this monster:

 <img width="516" height="387" alt="images (1)" src="https://github.com/user-attachments/assets/86242e1d-6dd9-4dcc-a1be-417263e713e2" />

-i want to say to the one who made this schematic 'why the hell you didnt name the inputs and outputs: it took me an hour even lapse thought i wasent on the pc i built it normally first
+i want to say to the one who made this schematic 'why the hell you didnt name the inputs and outputs: it took me an hour even lapse thought i wasent on the pc

+i built it normally first

 <img width="780" height="470" alt="لقطة شاشة 2026-07-16 173129" src="https://github.com/user-attachments/assets/d3adb371-32c2-457a-830e-b3f58d334da1" />